Samuel-2552/Vaccination-Booking/README.md

 3. Set up automatic deployment from your GitHub repository to Replit.
 4. Monitor the deployed application for any errors or issues and make necessary adjustments if required.

-Note: The above steps provide a high-level overview of the tasks required to implement the COVID Vaccination Booking Web Application using Flask and SQLite in Replit and backed up in GitHub.
-It is recommended to refer to Flask and SQLite documentation for more detailed information on how to implement each step.
+Note: The above steps may change with respect to the changes in the websites to implement the COVID Vaccination Booking Web Application.
+It is recommended to refer to Flask, SQLite and Replit documentation for more detailed information on how to implement each step.